ShahabEJ/semantic-segmentation/README.md

 # Building Segmentation with U-Net

-This project implements a U-Net architecture for building segmentation from satellite images.
-The U-Net model is designed to accurately segment buildings, leveraging PyTorch for model training and evaluation.
+This project implements a U-Net architecture for binary semantic segmentation from satellite images.
+The solution has all the main components for training and monitoring a semantic-segmentaiton model, leveraging PyTorch for model training and evaluation.

 ## Features

-- U-Net architecture for semantic segmentation.
+- U-Net architecture.
 - Custom dataset loader for handling satellite images.
 - Metrics calculation including IoU, Dice coefficient, Precision, and Recall.
 - Data augmentation techniques for robust model training.